esouliot/CarND-Behavioral-Cloning-P3/writeup.md

 - It should also be noted that, while I included code in model.py to include data from the left and right cameras, it was ultimately not needed, as the code gave a model capable of driving the car around the track successfully using only the center images and angles.

 - And as shown in run1.mp4, the car completes a little more than a lap without going outside the track.
 The closest the car reached to doing so was in the right hairpin turn after the dirt corner.
-But, even then, the car managed to stay close to the apex, not veeriny off the road.
+But, even then, the car managed to stay close to the apex, not veering off the road.